Stakeholder mapping

 Why stakeholder mapping is important

-- what role each stakeholder has
+• what role each stakeholder has in your organisation or project

-- what type of involvement the stakeholder should have
+• what type of involvement the stakeholder should have

-- how much the stakeholder should be contacted
+• how much the stakeholder should be contacted

 When to map stakeholders

-Stakeholder mapping should always take place at the start of a project, once the objectives have been set.
+For a project, stakeholder mapping should always take place at the start of a project, once the objectives have been set.
 It will provide audience insight for the engagement plan, which should be written after completing the stakeholder map.
 After you have written the engagement plan, you should review the stakeholder map regularly to make sure it is still accurate.

 Which stakeholders to map

-Step 1: Define what the word ‘stakeholder’ means for your project
+Step 1: Define what the word ‘stakeholder’ means for your project.

 For example, consider whether you will:

-- map internal or external stakeholders
+• map internal or external stakeholders

-- map organisations or individuals
+• map organisations or individuals

-- include current stakeholders, or potential stakeholders
+• include current stakeholders, or potential stakeholders

-- have a minimum level of interest or involvement for stakeholders to be mapped
+• have a minimum level of interest or involvement for stakeholders to be mapped

 Step 2: Define how you will group your stakeholders

 You may wish to define the groups, sectors or themes that stakeholders fit into.
-Grouping stakeholders will make it easier to:

-- view stakeholders in a colour-coded map or create lists of stakeholder groups to consider separately when writing an engagement plan
+• view stakeholders in a colour-coded map or create lists of stakeholder groups to consider separately when writing an engagement plan

 Step 3: List each stakeholder